-Read Bloomberg Businessweek’s recent feature story on our progress: Quantum Computing Startup Raises $215 Million for Faster Device.
+Read Bloomberg Businessweek’s feature story on our progress: Quantum Computing Startup Raises $215 Million for Faster Device.

 Quantum computing may be the most profoundly world-changing technology uncovered to date — it could bring about revolutionary, urgently needed transformations in climate, energy and healthcare.
 The only outstanding question is this: How do you build such a machine?

 PsiQuantum’s goal is to build the world’s first useful quantum computer out of conventional silicon chips that process information using individual photons as well as electronics.
 This means that every single component is fabricated by the same factories and assembled on the same production lines that built your laptop.

 Until now, we have purposefully remained quiet about our approach and progress.
 In the interest of advancing the quantum computing conversation, we thought we could use this moment as an opportunity to share an overview of our thesis, our progress and our path forward.

 Building a fully programmable quantum computer is one of the most exciting current challenges in science and technology.
 In the future, quantum supercomputers will be able to model chemical reactions and the properties of materials with a level of accuracy that is, and will remain, forever impossible with conventional computer technology.
 That has the potential to transform every corner of modern technology: the cars we drive, the planes we fly in, the medicines we take, the industrial processes that produce everything from fertilizers to batteries for electric vehicles.
 The most promising applications are probably still to be discovered.

 For a quantum computer to be useful it has to be able to carry out complex calculations that require many billions of “gate operations”.
 Quantum states are extremely fragile, which is the reason the quantum processes happening in the world around us are invisible.
 If we do not correct for errors then with so many gate operations, our computer would output data ruined by random noise.